asrenninger/simcity/_posts/2019-04-18-welcome-to-github-pages.md

 ## datasets

-The bulk of these data will come from **osm** via the **osmnx** interface.
-Building on [past](https://geoffboeing.com/2019/09/urban-street-network-orientation/) and [recent](https://geoffboeing.com/2020/11/off-grid-back-again/#more-5182) work from Geoff Boeing, I will determine if a city is flat or hilly, gridded or messy, dense or sparse, paved or planted, and how busy it gets at day and at night.
+The bulk of these data come from **osm** via the **osmnx** interface.
+Building on [past](https://geoffboeing.com/2019/09/urban-street-network-orientation/) and [recent](https://geoffboeing.com/2020/11/off-grid-back-again/#more-5182) work from Geoff Boeing, we determine if a city is flat or hilly, gridded or messy, dense or sparse, paved or planted, and how busy it gets at day and at night.

 #### Measures of Urban Form
 ![](https://raw.githubusercontent.com/asrenninger/wrangling/master/viz/morphology.gif)

-I will also compute how repetitive a city using a measure called *fractal dimension*, which roughly captures how much a city at a given scale is like itself at another scale: does a city look the same if you take bigger or smaller tiles of it?
+We also compute how repetitive a city using a measure called *fractal dimension*, which roughly captures how much a city at a given scale is like itself at another scale: does a city look the same if you take bigger or smaller tiles of it?
+Fractal dimension is typically used in the study of urban growth but here we are concerned with whether or not your city is assembled from a reproducible pattern or if each block.
+Because the form of a city is manifest in both its buildings and streets, we build a measure that includes the fractal dimension of both.

 #### Fractal Dimension by Buildings and Streets
 ![](https://raw.githubusercontent.com/asrenninger/wrangling/master/viz/fractal-dimension.png)

-[Oak Ridge National Laboratory](https://geoplatform.maps.arcgis.com/home/item.html?id=e431a6410145450aa56606568345765b) provides information on daytime and nighttime population at a resolution of 100 meters, which we can use to estimate how busy an area is—and whether or not people are concentrated on a few pixels or many, which also helps describe the character of an area.
+[Oak Ridge National Laboratory](https://geoplatform.maps.arcgis.com/home/item.html?id=e431a6410145450aa56606568345765b) provides information on daytime and nighttime population at a resolution of 100 meters, which we use to estimate how busy an area is—and whether or not people are concentrated on a few pixels or many, which also helps describe the character of an area: how many people are around changes your experience of it.

 #### Day-Night Variations
 ![](https://raw.githubusercontent.com/asrenninger/wrangling/master/viz/spikes.gif)